SKU: 5181010001

 Hand-turned flowerpots and saucers of the traditional variety.
 Flowerpot production became an industry and mass production in Sweden around the turn of the century 1900.
 Before then, all pots were made by hand, as were the saucers.
 The profession was called pottery.
 Typical of handmade pots is that you can see the potter’s hands in the ware.
 The imprints from the hand-turning process create low ridges on the surface and show through on the outside.
 A hand-turned pot is therefore not as smooth as a machine pot, it is more personal and has more life and variety.
 A detail that also reveals the real craftsmanship is the soft, rounded rim at the top.
 It can certainly be made by machine, but it will never be as soft and individual as on a hand-turned pot.

-Kitchen stove rod brass 80 cm complete
+Kitchen stove rod brass 105 cm complete

 Rod to attach above the kitchen stove for kitchen utensils, potholders etc. Can also be used as a towel rack in the kitchen, or in the bathroom.
 The model was common from the late 19th century until the 1930s.
+Highest quality.

-MATERIAL Highest quality.
-Sand-cast brass.
+MATERIAL Made of solid brass or in nickel-plated version.
 Polished shiny surface, but not lacquered.
-The brass darkens over time if not polished.
+The brass darkens over time if you do not polish it.

-MOUNTING The wall brackets have sturdy iron screws (3.5 mm) that are carefully screwed into the wall.
-The hooks and brackets are then screwed onto the bar.
-Last of all, tighten the screws that prevent the bar from rolling.
+MOUNTING The wall brackets have sturdy iron screws (3.5 mm) that are screwed (carefully!) into the wall.
+The hooks and brackets are then screwed onto the pole.
+Lastly, tighten the screws that prevent the bar from rolling.

-TIP The bar can be shortened by sawing it off.
-It can also be connected to another pole if you want a longer version.
-In this case, you should use a so-called coupling sleeve and place a wall bracket over the joint.
+The bar can be shortened by sawing it off.
+It can also be connected to another pole if a longer version is desired.
+In this case, a wall bracket should be placed over the joint and an additional coupling fitting should be purchased.

 Related articles